ung0v/ai-sdk-v5-crash-course/exercises/03-advanced/03.4-message-metadata/problem/readme.md

 We need to capture the start time of the stream so we can calculate how long it took to complete.

-## Updating the Front End Code
+## Updating the Frontend Code

-In the front end code, we also need to make changes.
+In the frontend code, we also need to make changes.
 We need to update the type for the `metadata` parameter:

 ```tsx
 // problem/client/components.tsx